ngi-nix/ngipkgs/CONTRIBUTING.md

    git checkout -b some-branch
    ```

+1. Enter the project's development environment by running `nix-shell` or `nix develop` (if you have flakes support enabled).

+   You will see a welcome screen listing available commands and their descriptions (e.g., `devmode`).

+   To disable the welcome message, set the environment variable `DEVSHELL_NO_MOTD=1` before entering the shell.

 1. When contributing to a project, start by checking if it has an entry in `projects/some-project`.
    If the entry does not exist, copy the [project template](./maintainers/templates/project) and edit it with relevant details: